aaronBery/gh-pages/_posts/2016-04-03-transport.markdown

 ---
 layout: post
-title:  "Transport Institute's Find an Expert"
+title:  "AngularJS - Transport Institute's Find an Expert"
 date:   2016-04-03 21:28:28 +0000
-categories: angular
+categories: Angular
 ---
 I have been working with the UCL Transport Insitute in building them a search facility for finding experts in the transport field.
 The application integrates